Indexing file systems

 The file system inventory is saved in the SQLite database on the endpoint.

-On Windows endpoints, Index uses the NTFS journal by default to do a full, fast, and efficient inventory pass on all fixed drives on the endpoint by drive letter.
+On Windows endpoints, Index uses the Master File Table (MFT) for the initial inventory.
+Index uses the NTFS journal for Windows endpoints by default to do a full, fast, and efficient inventory pass on all fixed drives on the endpoint by drive letter.

 Mac OS X